tpaschalis/patron/docs/components/HTTP.md

 ### Synchronous

-The implementation of the processor is responsible to create a `Request` by providing everything that is needed (Headers, Fields, decoder, raw io.Reader) pass it to the implementation by invoking the `Process` method and handle the `Response` or the `error` returned by the processor.
+The processor is responsible for creating a `Request` by providing everything that is needed (Headers, Fields, decoder, raw io.Reader), passing it to the implementation by invoking the `Process` method and handling the `Response` or the `error` returned by the processor.

 The sync package contains only a function definition along with the models needed: